git-mohsen/Leitner_Front/README.md

-# React-Auth
+# Leitner Front
-Simple React Authentication service with NextJs
+Leitner System with React and NextJs